 Terms and Conditions

-There are very few if any, Councils who have access to a professional internal design team like ours, and more often than not, Services end up using agencies which tend to cost Councils more in the long-run.
-Moreover, our experience has shown that Council's using multiple agencies or freelance designers in an adhoc way, can have a negative impact on a Council's brand, image and reputation.
+There are very few, if any, Councils that have access to a professional internal design team like ours, and more often than not, services end up using agencies that tend to cost Councils more in the long run.
+Furthermore, our experience has shown that Councils using multiple agencies or freelance designers in an ad hoc manner can negatively impact a Council's brand, image, and reputation.
+As part of this change, we will be planning various workshops and show-and-tell sessions to explain our processes and how we can help you make the most of your budget.

 Summary